Finding and moving into your first rental property can be an exciting but daunting experience.

 A viewing gives you the chance to take a close look at the condition of a property, so don't waste this opportunity.
 Examine the windows and doors to ensure they're secure, and watch out for any signs of damp in the walls, ceilings and floors.
 Run the taps and shower to test the water pressure and ask when the boiler was last serviced.
 Flush the toilet to make sure this is working properly too.
 These checks will save you from nasty surprises when you move in.

 You have certain rights and responsibilities when you move into a rental home, and you must know what these are.

 Before you get the keys to your rental property, you should sign a tenancy agreement.
 This document sets out the expectations of both you and your landlord.

-One right you have is to see the property’s Energy Performance Certificate (This tells you how energy efficient the home is on a scale from A to G and lets you know how costly it will be to heat and light.
+One right you have is to see the property’s Energy Performance Certificate (EPC).
+This tells you how energy efficient the home is on a scale from A to G and lets you know how costly it will be to heat and light.
 Seeing this certificate can help you to budget more accurately.
 Legally, as of April 2018, all rental properties must achieve a rating of at least E before a new tenancy is granted.

 - be protected from unfair eviction and unfair rental increases

 - have your deposit protected in an approved tenancy deposit protection scheme

 - get your deposit back at the end of your tenancy, as long as you meet your responsibilities as a tenant

 - live in a property that's in a good state of repair and is safe

 - quiet enjoyment, unless the landlord requests to do an inspection - for which you should receive sufficient notice ahead of the appointment (24 hours except in an emergency)